 There’s a general sentiment among a lot of iPhone users that small, single-purpose apps should be free.
-Companies like Google and Facebook help perpetuate this line of thought, because they crank out a ton of bunch quality, feature rich apps, and don’t charge for them.
-But, those guys are rich, and don’t need app sales.
+Companies like Google and Facebook help perpetuate this line of thought, because they crank out a ton of quality, feature rich-apps and don’t charge for them.
+But, those guys are rich and they don’t need app sales.

 Let me explain why apps from small developers (like Fingers Akimbo) can’t be free.

 Writing an iOS app requires, at minimum, a Mac.
 You can get a bare bones Mac Mini for $500, but it’s not going to have the horsepower you need in order to do development.
 What you really need for development is on the order of a $3000 iMac or MacBook Pro.
 And you need a new one every 2-3 years, to keep up to date.

 You also really need to test your code on an actual device, and not rely on an iPhone/iPad simulator.
 That means, you need at least one iPhone and/or iPad, depending on what you target for your app.

 One computer + one iOS device is bare minimum … most of the time, you want to test on a small device (like an iPhone SE), a large device (like an iPhone 8 Plus), and an iPad.
 Throw in whatever wildcard new technology Apple just released (like an iPhone X, with the “safe area”) and you’re racking up quite the hardware bill, just to ensure that when someone with that type of device runs your app, it runs properly.